samus-io/tablab-steps/steps/xpRowSHur6jCCl3VoDiZIkl0A7yeP5RCFWG/en/README.md

 * When handling file uploads, it's important to validate the content of the files to ensure they do not contain malicious, inappropriate, or illegal data.
 This validation is crucial because even seemingly harmless files can be vectors for attacks.
 * Automation can make the file review process more efficient and less error-prone.
 But, automated methods must be thoroughly studied and tested before use to ensure they are effective and reliable.
 * Services like **VirusTotal** offer APIs that can scan files against databases of known malicious file hashes.
 Some frameworks, such as the **ASP.NET Drawing Library**, can validate raw content types against predefined file types.
-* Be cautious of potential data leakage and information gathering when using public scanning services.
+But, be cautious of potential data leakage and information gathering when using public scanning services.
-* Below points talk about common strategies to validate in different files.
+* Below points talk about common strategies to validate in different types of files.

 ## Images

 * Malicious content can be embedded in images, such as scripts in metadata.
 * To mitigate this, image rewriting techniques can be used to strip out any potentially harmful content.
 This often involves re-encoding the image, which removes any embedded malicious data.

-### Randomization by Adding Noise to Images
+### Randomization by adding noise to images

 * To enhance security, you can introduce random noise into images.
 This can make some attacks less predictable and harder to execute.
 Below is a breakdown of how this can be achieved.

-#### Introduce Random Noise
+#### Introduce random noise

 * Loop over all the pixels in the image.
 * For each pixel, consider the three RGB intensity values.
 * Randomly choose to either:
   * Add 1 to the intensity value.
   * Subtract 1 from the intensity value.
   * Leave the intensity value unchanged.

-#### Minimal Visual Impact
+#### Minimal visual impact

 * The introduced noise is minor and should not be noticeable to viewers.
 * The slight alteration helps in maintaining the image quality while adding a layer of unpredictability.

-#### Potential Security Benefits
+#### Potential security benefits

 * This heuristic approach can make it harder for attackers to predict the exact outcome of the transformation.
 * It can complement other security measures, adding an extra layer of defense.

-#### Heuristic Nature
+#### Heuristic nature

 * This method is not guaranteed to be effective on its own.
 * It should be used in conjunction with other security strategies as part of a defense-in-depth approach.

 ## Microsoft Documents

-* For Microsoft documents, libraries like "Apache POI" can be used to validate the content.
-Apache POI provides APIs to manipulate various file formats based on Office Open XML standards.
+* For Microsoft documents, libraries like **mammoth**, **docx**, **officegen** can be used to validate the content.
+They provide APIs to manipulate various file formats based on Office Open XML standards.
-* "Apache POI" is a robust Java library that supports reading and writing Microsoft Office file formats, including Word (`DOC`, `DOCX`), Excel (`XLS`, `XLSX`), PowerPoint (`PPT`, `PPTX`), and more.
-It is widely used in applications that require manipulation of Office documents, providing the ability to create, modify, and extract data from these files programmatically.
-* Apache POI can be used to validate the content of Office documents, ensuring they meet specific criteria and are free from malicious code.
-By processing documents through Apache POI, you can sanitize and strip out potentially harmful elements, such as macros or embedded objects, thus reducing the risk of malicious content.
-* Apache POI provides a rich set of APIs for detailed manipulation of Office files, such as modifying cell values in Excel, adding or removing slides in PowerPoint, or extracting text from Word documents.
+* These libraries help us to read and parse the content of microscoft documents.

 ## ZIP Files